 Technologies, market interest, capacity and knowledge can be integrated to form affordable self-sustaining food systems.
 Lots of entrepreneurs are already at work trying to find a way to get fresh food where it needs to go.
 A smarter food system would connect these and help push profitable boundaries further into areas of need.

-Marie Connett, the director of Global Development Technology Portfolio for Global Good of Intellectual Ventures, shares our passion for a more connected food system using physical and virtual data.
+Marie Connett, the director of Global Development Technology Portfolio for Global Good of Intellectual Ventures, shares our passion for a more connected food system.

 Food Intelligent Grids (FIG) represents application of the Smartgrids for Food Systems concept to urban settings and was initiated through partnerships of the initial case studies developed by the Italian National Research Council.
 The aim of FIG is to develop and apply the smartgrid concept to urban food systems.
 We aspire to do this through research coordination and practical development of smartgrid concepts in selected urban settings. // Read more